 Notice: As an Amazon Associate I earn a commission from qualifying purchases made from clicks on links in articles or Amazon advertisements.

 My final thoughts on the topic of rights and laws.
-Americans have been brainwashed into thinking that we are the judge and jury of the entire world.
+Americans have been taught that we are the judge and jury of the entire world.
 We, the people, are supposed to make the rules to promote life, liberty and the pursuit of property/happiness, but not on every issue and not for the whole country or world.
 Not only is that not morally justified, but it’s not even practically feasible.
 It’s time for a return to freedom, not kings and edicts.